Last Modified March 11, 2016

 All vehicles require testing, regardless of age.
 You must make an appointment at one of our council-appointed testing stations - the details of these can be found in our application pack.

-There are no restrictions on the colour of a vehicle but the paintwork must be clean and in good condition.
+The vehicle must be clean and in good condition.

 The interior must be clean and in good condition.
 All vehicles must be provided with a fire extinguisher and first aid kit.